microsoft/vscode-docs/docs/remote/containers.md

 - **[Stand-Alone Dev Sandboxes](#working-with-a-stand-alone-dev-sandbox)**: Even if you are not deploying your application into a containerized environment, you may still want to isolate your build and runtime environment from your local OS or to edit, run, and debug code in an environment that is more representative of production.
 A single, stand-alone "dev sandbox" container can be used to achieve these goals even if you are not familiar with containers and/or do not deploy into a container in production.
 For example, today you may be running an some code on your local macOS or Windows machine that is ultimately deployed to a Linux VM or server in production.

-- **[Container Deployed Applications](#working-with-container-deployed-applications)**: In this case, you plan to deploy the application into one or more containers but would like to take advantage of the same benefits that stand-alone dev sandboxes provide.
-VS Code currently supports working with container based applications defined in one of two ways:
+- **Container Deployed Applications**: In this case, you plan to deploy the application into one or more containers but would like to take advantage of the same benefits that stand-alone dev sandboxes provide.
+VS Code currently supports working with container based applications defined in a number of ways:

   - [**Dockerfile**](#using-a-dockerfile): You are working on a single container / service is described using a single `Dockerfile`

   - [**Docker Compose**](#using-docker-compose): You are working with multiple orchestrated services that are described using a `docker-compose.yml` file.

+  - [**Attach**](#attaching-to-running-containers): You can use an alternate workflow and simply attach to an already running container.

-In each case, you may also need to **[build container images and deploy to Docker or Kubernetes](#working-with-docker-or-kubernetes-from-inside-a-container)** from inside your container.
+  - In each case, you may also need to **[build container images and deploy to Docker or Kubernetes](#working-with-docker-or-kubernetes-from-inside-a-container)** from inside your container.

 This section will walk you through how to configure your project for each of these situations.
 The **[vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers)** also contains a number of dev container definitions you may find useful to get you up and running quickly.